gluster/gluster-kubernetes/docs/design/gluster-block-provisioning.md

 and consumption of block volumes very easy.
-It consists of a server component ```gluster-blockd``` that runs on the gluster storage nodes and a command line client utility ```gluster-block``` that talks to the ```gluster-blockd``` with an RPC mechanism and can be invoked anywhere the gluster client tools can run.
+It consists of a server component ```gluster-blockd``` that runs on the gluster storage nodes and a command line client utility ```gluster-block``` that talks to the ```gluster-blockd``` with local RPC mechanism and can be invoked on any of the gluster storage nodes.
-It is typically run on one of the cluster nodes.

 gluster-block takes care of creating loopback files on the specified gluster volume.
 These volumes are then exported